0xh3xa/algorithms/README.md

 #### Knuth-Morris-Pratt substring search

 * Coolest algorithm :)
+* This is the algorithm when theoretical meets practices, this discovered by two theoreticians and a hacker
 * Intuition.
 Suppose e are search in text for pattern BAAAAAAAAA
 * Clever method to avoid backup in brute-force substring
 * Deterministic finite state automaton (DFA)